KaiNorberg/PatchworkOS/README.md

         <img src="https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml/badge.svg" alt="Build and Test"/>
     </a>
     <br>
-    <i>PatchworkOS is currently in a very early stage of development, and may have both known and unknown bugs.</i>
+    <i>PatchworkOS is currently in a very early stage of development, and may have both known and unknown bugs.
+Additionally, it is currently being overhauled into a async design, as such expect things to be messy.</i>
 </div>
 <br>